kubevirt/kubevirt/docs/components.md

 ## `VMI` (CRD)

-VMI definitions are kept as custom resource definitions inside the Kubernetes API server.
+VMI definitions are kept as custom resources inside the Kubernetes API server.

 The VMI definition is defining all properties of the Virtual machine itself,